OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/api/educationsubmittedsubmissionresource_get.md

 # Get educationSubmittedSubmissionResource

 Returns the submitted resource.
-This will be available to a teacher after a student has submitted.
-This will be available to the student once the teacher has released the submission.
-Note that teachers can leave notes in the actual resources themselves, depending on the resource.
+This will be available to a teacher after a student has submitted, and will be available to the student after the teacher has released the submission.
+Note that teachers can leave notes in some resources.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).